Airlock identity- and access-management

 Airlock 2FA is integrated into Airlock IAM and makes strong authentication possible with a second factor.
 Every customer has the management and use of their personal keys on their smartphone (iOS and Android).

-Airlock 2FA offers modern authentication methods such as zero touch, one touch, offline QR code, passcode and passwordless.
+Airlock 2FA offers modern authentication methods such as one touch, offline QR code, passcode and passwordless.
 This user-friendly and future-proof solution is also cost-efficient.

 The entire functionality is implemented as a REST API and therefore enables seamless integration into modern single page applications (SPA) and native smartphone apps.